tmtsoftware/csw/docs/src/main/index.md

 The Logging Service provides the ability to log messages locally to a file or screen and optionally to a centralized logging aggregator.

-The central logging aggregator (not part of this release) provides the capability for all components to log diagnostic information to a central and optionally persistent store.
+The central logging aggregator provides the capability for all components to log diagnostic information to a central and optionally persistent store.
 The logging information is then aggregated and ordered by timestamp.
 A coordinated, centralized log can be an extremely useful tool for diagnosing many types of distributed software problems.
 Structured logging will be